harpercs/english105_unit3/README.md

 ![ncmap](Uninsured_Children_Visualization.png)

-#### Acknowledgments
+## Acknowledgments
-Thank you Professort Gotztler for providing the [County Health Dataset](https://github.com/harpercs/english105_unit3/blob/main/CountyHealthData_2014-2015.csv) and for providing this project where I learned a lot about coding in Python and how to make a repository.
+Thank you Professor Gotztler for providing the [County Health Dataset](https://github.com/harpercs/english105_unit3/blob/main/CountyHealthData_2014-2015.csv) and for providing this project where I learned a lot about coding in Python and how to make a repository.